GiovanniMoratto/Learning_Python_With_Five_Games/README.md

 # Learning python with five games

-This games were created in the youtube cousre available on [Youtube](https://www.youtube.com/watch?v=XGf2GcyHPhc&amp;t=1s)
+This games were created in the freeCodeCamp course available on [Youtube](https://www.youtube.com/watch?v=XGf2GcyHPhc&amp;t=1s)

 1. Pong
 2. Snake